Heinrich Schütz: Career

+Later life

 Schütz moved back to Weißenfels, in a retirement he had to beg for, to live with his sister (the house is now a museum of his life), but the Electoral Court often called him back to Dresden.
 He died in Dresden of a stroke in 1672 at age 87.
 He was buried in the old Dresden Frauenkirche, but his tomb was destroyed in 1727 when the church was torn down to build the new Dresden Frauenkirche.
 (His longtime house on the same square has been reconstructed in the same style and is an apartment building with hotel rooms and a restaurant.)